-Also, they can set maximum downtime goals.
+Businesses can set maximum downtime goals.

-Reduce downtime with backups.
+Reduce business downtime with regular system backups